Xerfed/ISD2022-23/readme.md

 2. [Requirements](docs/requirements.md) - Elliott and John for all (indicated where in Requirements page)

-3. [Design](docs/design.md) - Elliott for Sequence Diagram, Elliott and John for Wireframe Diagrams
+3. [Design](docs/design.md) - Elliott and John for Sequence Diagram, Elliott and John for Wireframe Diagrams

-4. [Implementation](docs/implementation.md) - Elliott entirely (coding, text, and diagrams)
+4. [Implementation](docs/implementation.md) - Elliott entirely (coding, text, and diagrams) Javascript Error table by John

 <all comments here written by Elliott>